“Putting away the Alleluia for Lent is like putting away a favorite toy for a while – to appreciate it better later.”

 “Lent” comes from the Anglo-Saxon word lencton – meaning “spring” or “lengthening” from the time of year when the days grow long.
 Some believe that the word “Lent” may derive from the Latin lentare, which means “to bend.”
 This understanding reinforces a sense of Lent as a time of preparation for personal and collective transformation.
 Having nurtured ourselves through Advent, Christmas and Epiphany, Lent becomes the time to look truthfully at ourselves and make changes.

 Putting away Alleluia

 The Church has the custom of not speaking or singing the word “Alleluia” during Lent.
-Putting it “away” for Lent is like putting away a favorite toy for a while – to appreciate it better later.
+Alleluias are joyful proclamations, which we put away during the more contemplative season of Lent.
+Putting it away for Lent is like putting away a favorite toy for a while – to appreciate it better later.
 Churches often take banners down; eliminate flowers in the sanctuary.
 Our Sunday readings and prayers take on a more penitential tone.